 Area and purpose

-For the purpose of this fishery, Williams Ridge is defined as the area set out in Figure B and Table 2, and divided into a 15’x15’ grid for spatial management.
+For the purpose of this fishery, Williams Ridge is defined as the area set out in Annex VIII, and divided into a 15’x15’ grid for spatial management.
 This grid is in place to address the risk of localised depletion and ensure representative data collection throughout the SIOFA part of Williams Ridge.

-Season

-For the purpose of the new longline fishery for Dissostichus spp. in Williams Ridge, the season is defined as the period from 1 December to 30 November (both dates inclusive).

 Data collection for fisheries research

-CCPs shall require their flagged vessels to tag and release Dissostichus spp. at a rate of at least 5 fish per tonne green weight caught.
-A minimum overlap statistic of at least 60% shall apply for tag release, once 30 or more Dissostichus spp. have been caught.

 Representative data and samples of length, weight, sex, maturity stage, gonad weight and otoliths shall be collected to contribute to the work of the 5th meeting of the Scientific Committee, and in particular to contribute to assessing the risk to localised depletion.